What is obesity?

 If your family members are obese, you may have inherited a tendency to gain weight.
 And your family also helps form your eating and lifestyle habits, which can lead to obesity.

 Also, our busy lives make it harder to plan and cook healthy meals.
 For many of us, it's easier to reach for prepared foods, go out to eat, or go to the drive-through.
-But these foods are often high in fat and calories.
+But these foods are often high in saturated fat and calories.
 Portions are often too large.
 Work schedules, long commutes, and other commitments also cut into the time we have for physical activity.

 You've tried diets, but you always gain the weight back.
 What can you do?